On Campus Housing | Off Campus Housing | Dining | Transportation | Safety | Health | Engagement | Academics | Support

 - General Safety Guidelines from UMPD

 University Health Services, the Center for Health Promotion, and the Center for Counseling and Psychological Health all operate year round.
 Be sure to check their hours of operation during break periods and holidays before making an appointment.
 The Recreation Center also operates year round with reduced schedules during break periods.
 Be sure to view the updated hours of operation and take advantage of special summer rates.
 In need of additional resources for stress relief?
-Check out the Single Stop Resources page.
+Check out Single Stop Resources.

 Summer, Thanksgiving, and Winter Breaks are perfect times to explore the many aspects of life in the Pioneer Valley.

 Discover events happening on campus, in Amherst, and in neighboring towns with the following resources:

 - Fine Arts Center performance schedule

 - Pioneer Valley events